YOUR GUIDE TO EXCLUSIVELY PUMPING – EVERYTHING YOU NEED TO CONSIDER

-Sometimes when breastfeeding gets really hard a mom will ask, “Can I just pump and bottle feed?”
-This is know as exclusive pumping, or EP.
+Sometimes when breastfeeding gets really hard a mom will ask, “Can pump instead of breastfeed?”
+This is known as exclusive pumping, or EP.

-Studies have shown that about 6% of moms are exclusively pumping.
+Studies have shown that about 6% of moms are exclusively bottle feeding breast milk.

 Some moms begin their breastfeeding journey having already chosen exclusive pumping and bottle-feeding.
 Their reasons vary.

 They may have had a challenging experience breastfeeding a previous baby which led them to exclusive pumping.
 They decide that they do not want to go through that struggle again.

 I have seen moms who start out the breastfeeding journey with the new baby start to head down that difficult road again.
 She quickly makes the switch to exclusive pumping again.

 Some moms are very uncomfortable with the thought of direct breastfeeding.
 But they are aware that breastmilk is so very valuable to their baby and choose exclusive pumping.
 This allows them to provide their baby with their breast milk without having to directly breastfeed.

 Some moms exclusively pump for a short period of time There ar4e different reasons a mom may want to take a break from direct breastfeeding.